hall-n/hall-n.github.io/論文/Tokugawa Laxity Rise of Peasant Pilgrimage.md

 #### Negative effects of pilgrimage
 Looking at the reasons the authorities might have to be against pilgrimage.

 Perhaps the most persuasive argument that would explain the authorities desire to restrict or ban pilgrimage is of an economic origin.
 Vaporis explains how travelling into other regions meant that money leaving the domain caused concern for the ruler.
-For example, when the Kaga domain restricted pilgrimage to a popular Kyoto shrine, they claimed it was to "stem the outflow of precious domain resources like gold and silver" (Vaporis 1994, 202).
+For example, when the Kaga domain restricted pilgrimage to a popular Kyoto shrine, they claimed it was to "stem the outflow of precious domain resources like gold and silver" ( #Vaporis_1994, 202).

-"regulations dealing with commoner travel were issued frequently and were inspired mainly by economics rather than a desire for totalitarian control" (Vaporis 1994, 198).
+"regulations dealing with commoner travel were issued frequently and were inspired mainly by economics rather than a desire for totalitarian control" ( #Vaporis_1994, 198).

 Vaporis does observe how bakufu officials did make reactionary changes to the permit system, though he describes them as trying to accommodate the large numbers of people who wanted to travel, instead of strongly coming out against pilgrimage itself.
 The changes by the Kaga and  domains as well seem reactionary as they made the permit application process for more simple.
-He observes that "[t]his was done to encourage commoners to apply for travel permits, rather than to leave home without them on nukemairi" (Vaporis 1994, 173).
+He observes that "[t]his was done to encourage commoners to apply for travel permits, rather than to leave home without them on nukemairi" ( #Vaporis_1994, 173).
 While making no comment on  nukemairi has been argued to be damaging to the economy, allowing those people to acquire permits gives us the image that the underlying motivation was to urge people to follow the system, in other words, make the system more suitable in response to the needs of the people, instead of trying to control what the people needed.

-"Some of the ways domains sought to regulate pilgrimage were setting certain economic qualifications for the issuance of travel permits, determining when and where travel was allowed, determining who was allowed to travel, and establishing the length of time as well as the number of times a person could travel"  (#Vaporis 1994, 198).
+"Some of the ways domains sought to regulate pilgrimage were setting certain economic qualifications for the issuance of travel permits, determining when and where travel was allowed, determining who was allowed to travel, and establishing the length of time as well as the number of times a person could travel"  ( #Vaporis_1994, 198).

-Vaporis comments that "regulations, while not without some effect, were not able to stem the irrepressible desire of the masses in Tokugawa Japan to travel" (1994, 198).
+Vaporis comments that "regulations, while not without some effect, were not able to stem the irrepressible desire of the masses in Tokugawa Japan to travel" ( #Vaporis_1994, 198).
 However, in these examples of actions against pilgrimage, the these reasons appear to be to only limit possible negative economic effects.
 Were the authorities really trying to stem the desire to travel?

 ### Economic gains of pilgrimage